GabrielHoffman/variancePartition/README.md

 install_github("GabrielHoffman/variancePartition")
 ```

+This is a developmental version.

-# For stable release see [Bioconductor](http://bioconductor.org/packages/variancePartition/)
+For stable release see [Bioconductor version](http://bioconductor.org/packages/variancePartition/)